RHMAccounting/spring-allacc/README.md

 And the details for running a Docker image : [Bitnami/Docker](https://hub.docker.com/r/bitnami/kafka/)

-> $ docker run -d --name kafka-server -e KAFKA_ZOOKEEPER_CONNECT=zookeeper:2181 -e ALLOW_PLAINTEXT_LISTENER=yes bitnami/kafka:latest
+> $ docker run -d --name kafka-server -e KAFKA_ZOOKEEPER_CONNECT=192.168.99.100:2181 -e ALLOW_PLAINTEXT_LISTENER=yes bitnami/kafka:latest

+Replace the IP address by the Zookeeper service name or IP of container depending on your configuration.

+Follow the console logs to see what is going on with your services before going any further.

-Please read carefully the readme to get a better understanding of how to run and use the container - here we are in development environment.
+Please read carefully the readme files to get a better understanding of how to run and use the container - here we are in development environment.

+*Note :*
+    Bitnami also provides a Docker image with both Zookeeper and Kafka, you are free to use it.